rustwasm/wasm-bindgen/guide/src/design/import-customization.md

   an object we can use the `structural` flag.

 * `indexing_getter`, `indexing_setter` and `indexing_deleter` - these three
-  attributes can be combined with `method` to indicate that this is a getter, setter or deleter method.
+  attributes can be combined with `method` to indicate that this is a indexing getter, indexing setter or indexing deleter method.
 They are different from `getter` and `setter` in a way that `getter` and `setter` can only access properties that have a name corresponding to the function name or their argument, but `indexing_getter`, `indexing_setter` and `indexing_deleter` work in a dynamic manner, similarly to the indexing syntax in JS (`object[propertyName]`), hence the name.
 Should always be used together with the `structural` flag.
 For example:

   ```rust
   #[wasm_bindgen]